Locations:

 You’re at an increased risk for SIL if you:

-• Have a suppressed immune system and HPV infection, which make it harder for your body to eliminate abnormal cells caused by the virus.
+• Have a suppressed immune system (immunocompromised) and HPV infection, which makes it harder for your body to fight the virus

-• Are a smoker and have HPV, as the chemicals in tobacco increase your risk of cell damage and affect your immune system.
+• Smoke cigarettes and have HPV, as the chemicals in tobacco increase your risk of cell damage and weaken your immune system

 Diagnosis and Tests